 “Grit” moved into its new home at the corner of Williams and West Third streets in 1891.
 Circulation averaged 53,000 copies weekly in most states east of the Mississippi.
 Lamade began using direct mail and hired newsboys throughout the country to sell the paper.
-By the start of 20th century, circulation reached 100,000, and then tripled by 1916.
+By the start of the 20th century, circulation reached 100,000 and then tripled by 1916.
 By the late 1970s, its circulation was more than 1.2 million.

 “Grit” thrived on Lamade’s concept of “good news,” and by appealing to small-town American traditions.
 He once said, “Wherever possible, suggest peace and goodwill toward men.
 Give our readers courage and strength for their daily tasks.

-Put happy thoughts, cheer and contentment into their hearts.
+Put happy thoughts, cheer, and contentment into their hearts.
 By such a course we can do much to improve the minds and lives of the millions of people who read ‘Grit’ every week, and bring them a higher realization of their duties in life.”

-“Sometimes we had to borrow the money back again from the men to operate the business,” Dietrick once said, “but we never really missed a pay day.”
+“Sometimes we had to borrow the money back again from the men to operate the business,” Dietrick once said, “but we never really missed a payday.”
 “Grit,” he added, “did not simply grow of its own accord.
 No one works for Grit.
 We all work with Grit.”

 The little newspaper that could, “Grit” gained its popularity by appealing to small-town Americans.
 It remained under the management of the Lamade family for most of its run.
-Lamade died on October 9, 1938 at the age of 79, a beloved figure mourned by many, and his descendents remain prominent today in Williamsport.
+Lamade died on October 9, 1938, at the age of 79, a beloved figure mourned by many, and his descendants remain prominent today in Williamsport.
 His son George R. Lamade, then general manager of “Grit,” became its president.
 Another son, Howard J. Lamade, served as vice president and secretary.
 Four grandsons also were in the business.
-“Grit” became a tabloid January 2, 1944 and color made its first appearance in the Family Section on July 21, 1963.
+“Grit” became a tabloid January 2, 1944, and color made its first appearance in the Family Section on July 21, 1963.